will-cern/xroofit-readthedocs/docs/source/fitting.rst

 Constructing the NLL Function
 ----------------------------
-The NLL is the most commonly used :ref:`objective function <objective functions>`: for fitting.
+The NLL is the most commonly used :ref:`objective function <objective functions>` for fitting.
 It is constructed using the ``nll`` method of a pdf node in the workspace:

 >>> nll = w["pdfs/pdfName"].nll("datasetName",[list,of,nll,options])

-The most important NLL options, which affect how the NLL is actually defined, are described in the section below.
+The list of NLL options is optional.
+The most important NLL options, which affect how the NLL is actually defined, are described in the :ref:`section below <objective functions>`.

 Whatever the NLL options are, the NLL function can always be factorized into two parts: the *main term* and the *constraint term*.
-The main term depends on the :ref:`regular observables <regular observables>`: and the constraint term depends on the :ref:`global observables <global observables>`:.
+The main term depends on the :ref:`regular observables <regular observables>` and the constraint term depends on the :ref:`global observables <global observables>`.
 The main term is the sum of the negative log likelihoods of each the entries in the dataset (accounting for any weights):

 .. math::